 A discussion process may have a facilitator, an agenda, some reports and proposals.
-Plus the members may suggest some questions and changes for each proposal.
+Members may ask some questions and suggest some changes for each proposal.

-A decision process must ask all of the members which proposals have enough support to be winners.2
+A decision process must ask all of the members, "Which proposals have enough support to be winners"?